 - Measurement of the coefficients of friction in only one way of stage travel.
 The contact probe is lifted automatically after one stroke to avoid contact with the sample when the stage returns.

-Various measuring routines are available to ensure the most flexibility in determining specific characteristics of the samples.
-Available measuring routines are:
+Various measurement routines are available to ensure maximum flexibility in determining specific sample characteristics.

 - Standard repetition